slurmulon/gooey-spec/IDEAS.md

    * Perhaps we could allow a nice JS-exclusive API (or more generically define an API that can be implemented in any language) that allows users to either override or provide advanced functionality to their configurations in run-time.
  - `rel` feels a bit ambiguous when it comes to how `action`s should be implicitly cascaded to related entities/instances
    * If we change the `selected` User, we want to clear out `all` of the Orders
- - Details need to be sorted out on how to handle collections vs. items, particularly around their `@resources`.
+ - Details need to be sorted out on how to handle collections vs. items, particularly around their `@resources`
+ - Might need to instroduce the concept of abstract entity relationships
+ - Defining semantically similar `@origins/object` and `@entities` definitions can be verbose and potentially lead to conflict or ambiguities